 In September 2018, California enacted Senate Bill 826 ("SB 826"), which generally required public companies with principal executive offices in California to have at least two female directors on its board of directors if the company has at least five directors, and at least three female directors on its board of directors if the company has at least six directors.
-On May 13, 2022, the Los Angeles Superior Court declared SB 826 unconstitutional and, although it is unclear whether this decision may be appealed, the State of California is currently precluded from enforcing SB 826.
+On May 13, 2022, the Los Angeles Superior Court declared SB 826 unconstitutional and, although the California Secretary of State has directed counsel to file an appeal of decision, the State of California is currently precluded from enforcing SB 826.

 Additionally, on September 30, 2020, California enacted Assembly Bill 979 ("AB 979"), which generally required public companies with principal executive offices in California to include specified numbers of directors from "underrepresented communities".
 A director from an "underrepresented community" means a director who self-identifies as Black, African American, Hispanic, Latino, Asian, Pacific Islander, Native American, Native Hawaiian, Alaska Native, gay, lesbian, bisexual or transgender.
 By December 31, 2021, each public company with principal executive offices in California was required to have at least one director from an underrepresented community.
 By December 31, 2022, a public company with more than four but fewer than nine directors would be required to have a minimum of two directors from underrepresented communities, and a public company with nine or more directors would need to have a minimum of three directors from underrepresented communities.
-On April 1, 2022, the Los Angeles Superior Court declared AB 979 unconstitutional and, although it is unclear whether this decision may be appealed, the State of California is currently precluded from enforcing AB 979.
+On April 1, 2022, the Los Angeles Superior Court declared AB 979 unconstitutional and, although the California Secretary of State has filed a notice of appeal in the case, the State of California is currently precluded from enforcing AB 979.